xamry/notes/Data Engineering/OLAP.md

 A "junk" dimension is a collection of random transactional codes, flags and/or text attributes that are unrelated to any particular dimension.

 ### De Generated Dimension
-A dimension which is located in fact table known as Degenerated dimension
+A dimension which is located in fact table is known as Degenerated dimension.
+There are cases where a dimension attribute is not complex enough to warrant its own dimension table.
+Instead, it is directly included as an attribute in the fact table.
+This attribute becomes a degenerated dimension.
+Example: Transaction ID, Invoice ID etc.

 ## Fact
 A "fact" is a numeric value that a business wishes to count or sum.